What you can expect as an intern:

 You will share space thoughtfully and contribute to the collective comfort of the team.

 - We expect all participants to share responsibilities when it comes to cooking, cleaning, and chores.
+We will provide a schedule for cooking, cleaning, etc.

 You will prioritize the language goals of the community above your own personal language goals.
 We expect that your primary goal is NOT to get fluent in the language.